airportpeople/trellicopter/README.md

 **This repository is meant to emulate what is loaded on the trellicopter.**

-The current `code.py` file works to create a simple MIDI grid which sends MIDI on channel 1, and receives from channels 2, 3, and 4.
-When a MIDI message is received (within range), the respective button will light up.

-I like to have my code edited in PyCharm.
+I like to have my code edited in VS Code.
 I'll have the IDE up along with an open REPL console (above).
 I make updates to the trellicopter repo, which is meant to *emulate* what is on the Feather M4.
 Once I feel good about the code, I'll copy-paste the `code.py` file, and place it into the *CIRCUITPY* drive.

 **Step 1:** Clone this repository (the *main* branch), and the [Adafruit Blinka](https://github.com/adafruit/Adafruit_Blinka) repo.